 - 3 1/2 cups sugar (7/8 cups for each cup of juice)

 1 Cook apple and mint in water: Combine apple pieces with water and mint in a large pan.
 Bring water to a boil then reduce heat and cook 20 minutes, until apples are soft.

-2 Add vinegar, return to boil.
+2 Add vinegar and simmer: Add vinegar, return to boil.
 Simmer covered, 5 more minutes.

-3 Use a potato masher to mash up the apple pieces to the consistency of thin apple sauce.
+3 Mash apple pieces: Use a potato masher to mash up the apple pieces to the consistency of thin apple sauce.
 If the mash is too thick (it should be quite runny), add another 1/2 to 1 cup of water to the pot.

 4 Strain apple mash in sieve or with cloth: Spoon the apple pulp into a muslin cloth (or a couple layers of cheesecloth) or a large, fine mesh sieve, suspended over a large bowl.
 Leave to strain for several hours.
 Do not squeeze.
-Note that if your mash is too thick, you can add 1/2 a cup to a cup more of water to it.
-You should have 4 to 5 cups of resulting juice.

 5 Measure juice, add sugar, heat until sugar is dissolved: Measure the juice, then pour into a large pot.
 Add the sugar (7/8 a cup for each cup of juice).
-Heat gently, stirring to make sure the sugar gets dissolved and doesn't stick to the bottom of the pan and burn.
+Heat on high, stirring to make sure the sugar gets dissolved and doesn't stick to the bottom of the pan or burn.

 7 Pour into canning jars and seal: Pour into sterilized* canning jars to within 1/4" from the top and seal.

 Makes approximately 4 8-ounce jars.